stand-art/jaxn/Specification.md

 * Each string (in a concatenation: individually) MUST be a sequence of Unicode characters.
 * `\uXXXX` with UTF-16 surrogates MUST be handled before concatenation.
 * `\u{X...}` MUST NOT encode surrogates.
-* Concatenation between single-quoted and double-quoted strings is allowed.
+* Concatenations can mix single- and double-quoted strings.

-## Bare Object Keys
+## Unquoted Object Keys

 #### Synopsis

-Allow C- and C++-style identifiers as bare object keys to simplify writing and enhance reading of JAXN input.
+Allow C- and C++-style identifiers as unquoted object keys.

 #### Example